ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/auth-workflow.md

     const signinClicked = async () => {
       // Code Challenge: call the login and react to the resolved value
-      // Basically, make the tests we wrote pass
+      // Use the tests we wrote to figure out the code to write };
-    };

     return {